DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 ## Render Custom Markup

-To render custom markup in a UI element that belongs to the Grid ([toolbar](../reference/toolbar.md) in our case), we need to create a plugin.
-Wrap the custom markup in the [Plugin](../../../core/docs/reference/plugin.md) component to do this.
-We will name the plugin `ToolbarFilter`, since it will be part of the toolbar and will contain a filtering UI element.
+To render custom markup in a UI element that belongs to the Grid ([toolbar](../reference/toolbar.md) in our case), you should wrap the custom markup in the [Plugin](../../../core/docs/reference/plugin.md) component to create a plugin.
+We name the plugin `ToolbarFilter`, since it is part of the toolbar and contains a filtering UI element.

-Create a new folder called `plugins` in the project and add a new file, `toolbar-filter.js`, with the following code to it.
+Create a new folder called `plugins` in the project and add a new file, `toolbar-filter.js`, with the following code to it:

 *toolbar-filter.js:*
 ```jsx